-If you use load balancing or failover features, you must install Apache Tomcat on both servers where VXML Interaction Server will be installed.
+If you use load balancing or failover features, you must install Apache Tomcat on both of the servers where the VXML Interaction Server will be installed.

 Linux Installation

 - 1. Download and install Java if not already completed in previous steps. - 2.
 Download and install Tomcat 7. - a.
 Extract the files from the archive to a temporary location. - 3.
 Move the extracted files to a location of your choice.
 Remember this location for future use. - a.
 For example, place in the local directory: